Khoshkhah/NRTCalib/README.md

 The calibration tool originates from an implementation of this paper "Leveraging IoT Data Stream for Near-Real-Time Calibration of City-Scale Microscopic Traffic Simulation".
-A post-print version of the paper can be downloaded at [link](./).
+A preprint version of the paper can be downloaded at [link](https://arxiv.org/pdf/2210.17315.pdf).